 - to assist children in their growth towards greater self-acceptance and self-determination.

 - to respect the beliefs of others and the interdependent web of life of which we are a part.

 Religious education in Unitarian Universalist churches promotes the principles of the inherent worth and dignity of every person, equality in human relations, and the goal of world community with peace, liberty and justice for all.

 Wide ranges of religious education programs are available for use in Unitarian Universalist churches.
 Topics may vary each year.
 Shown below are some examples of possible topics:

-Children ages 3-5 learn about their religious community, learn about the freedom to discover, and express their uniqueness through art, play, and stories.
+Children ages 3 through Kindergarten learn about their religious community, learn about the freedom to discover, and express their uniqueness through art, play, and stories.
 This program celebrates the wondrous qualities of children themselves and expands outward to the people and the environment around them.

-Children in Kindergarten through 2nd Grade study the many ways Unitarian Universalists and other denominations view God.
+Children in Grades 1 through 4 study the many ways Unitarian Universalists and other denominations view God.
 They are introduced to faith stories in the Bible and other religious writings and how our religious ancestors understood God’s activity in their lives.
 Children become acquainted with their own Unitarian Universalist community, including the people, the building, the rituals, and celebrations.
 Peace, the environment, and social action are introduced.

 Children in Grades 6 through 8 study the teachings from religions around the world.
 The curriculum covers Hinduism, Jainism, Buddhism, Islam, and African Religions.
 Other curricula include learning about our Judeo-Christian heritage, Unitarian Universalist identity, and social action.